Punktum-dk/epp-service-specification/NIS2-EPP-documentation.md

 This is because we need information from the **CVR/CPR register** to determine whether a customer has **name and address protection** or is a **sole proprietorship**.
 At the same time, we use the register to automatically **update the address and name** when these change in the CPR or CVR register.

+## Poll messages

+For information on poll messages related to NIS2 extensions, refer to the [Poll Message Reference Guide](Poll-Message-Reference-Guide.md).

 ## Appendix for dkhm:sole_proprietorship

 ## Appendix 1: info contact

 &lt;?xml version="1.0" encoding="UTF-8" standalone="no"?&gt;